 Age-related hearing loss affects nearly 36-million Americans in 2019.
 This disorder is one of the most prevalent signs of aging, and the chances are you have a family member or friend that listens to the TV with the volume turned way up because they can’t hear clearly.
+It’s important not to ignore common ear problems, they may turn out to be something more serious than expected.

 If left undiagnosed and untreated, age-related hearing loss can have a tremendous impact on the psychological health of the affected individual.
 Seniors that start to lose their hearing may not notice the effects of the condition until some else points it out to them.
 As a result, they find themselves asking people to repeat their sentences – because they didn’t catch it the first time.

-While age-related hearing loss is a challenging health disorder to live with, most doctors can successfully treat the condition with the use of hearting devices.
+While age-related hearing loss is a challenging health disorder to live with, most doctors can successfully treat the condition with the use of hearing devices.
 Hearing aids amplify speech while minimizing background noise – allowing the affected individual to hear clearly in any indoor or outdoor environment.

 In some cases, hearing loss occurs in people as young as 30-years old.
 Contributing factors to early-onset hearing loss include infection with bacteria and viruses that cause permanent damage to the ear canal and vestibular system.
 The measles, mumps, chicken pox, and shingles are examples of diseases that can have hearing loss occur as one of the symptoms of infection.